OH&S

 NSNU Safety Form

-Nurses are required to report safety concerns directly to their employer (through SIMS, ERS, SafeLine, etc.), however this can sometimes mean the union is left out of the loop and unaware of these issues, as NSNU is not privy to the employer’s reporting systems.
-To help fill that gap, the NSNU has a mechanism for nurses to inform the union of safety incidents and concerns they have.
-All members are encouraged to complete and submit the form whenever you encounter such an occurrence, so that they union is well positioned to assist you in handling the issue.
-Forms are submitted to the NSNU website and then flagged for NSNU staff (and others) to respond.
+Nurses are encouraged to report safety matters directly to their employer through SIMS, ERS, SafeLine, etc. The NSNU is sometimes unaware of these issues as the Union is not privy to the employer’s reporting systems.
+To help fill that information gap, the NSNU has a mechanism for nurses to inform the union about safety incidents and concerns.
+NSNU members can submit a safety form whenever they encounter such an occurrence, enabling the NSNU to act on their behalf.

 quote